 Zyro Review: CONS

-Zyro being constantly worked on, and with the promise of a completely new version being launched soon enough, it is bound to have some quirks that are yet to be resolved.
-It wouldn't be a Zyro review without discussing them, right?
+Zyro being constantly worked on, and with the promises of new improvements coming periodically, it is bound to have some quirks that are yet to be resolved.
+It wouldn't be a thorough Zyro review without discussing them, right?

 Lack of Functionality

-Undoubtedly, this is going to be the main issue that users notice with the builder - you don’t even need a Zyro review to help you figure that out.
+Undoubtedly, this is going to be the minor issue that users notice with the builder - you don’t even need a Zyro review to help you figure that out.

-Furthermore, I missed some freedom when trying to manage my drag-and-drop options.
-The thing is, there’s a rather limited amount of space where you can insert items from your menu - you can’t just throw them anywhere you wish.
+Furthermore, I missed some freedom with the grid when trying to manage my drag-and-drop options.
+The thing is, there’s a rather limited amount of space where you can insert items from your menu - you can’t just throw them just anywhere you wish.
 While this is the same with many other builders out there, I wish that I could claim the opposite in this Zyro review.

 That’s not the case with Zyro, though.
 The company is transparent, and is not trying to come across as something that they are not.

-However, searching through their site, you’ll notice that there’s a noticeable lack of content, in general.
-Zyro only has template, pricing and domain pages - that’s it (well, at least when it comes to menu options).
-No extra information, no informative articles, nothing of that nature.
+However, searching through their site, you’ll notice that there’s a lack of beginner-friendly content, in general.
+Zyro only has template, pricing, domain and similar product pages - that’s it (well, at least when it comes to menu options).
+No extra useful information for Zyro beginners besides general blog posts, no informative articles on how to start building a website with Zyro, nothing of that nature.

-While this might also be a result of them finding their way through the BETA stage of the builder, the website does feel rather empty and even desolate, to a certain extent.
-If you’ve never heard of the Zyro builder before, and have not read any Zyro reviews, you might even think that it’s not a legitimate site, in the first place.
+While this might also be a result of them finding their way through the early stages of the builder, the website does feel rather empty and even desolate, to a certain extent.
+If you’ve never heard of the Zyro builder before, and have not read any Zyro reviews, you might even think that it’s a hard thing to build an e-commerce site from scratch, in the first place.

 And that’s the other thing, too.
 Content on the site helps a company improve transparency and look more legitimate.
 Even though the obvious focus of the people behind Zyro is the builder itself (which is the way it should be), they could still pay some attention to their site’s content, and work to gradually expand it.